Estate Planning in San Francisco

 - Spouse but not children, parents, siblings, nieces or nephews: spouse inherits everything

 - Children but no spouse: children inherit everything

 - Parents but no children, spouse, or siblings: parents inherit everything

 - Siblings but no children, spouse, or parents: siblings inherit everything

 - Spouse and one child or grandchild: spouse inherits all community property, spouse and children each inherit 1/2 of separate property

 - Spouse and two or more children: spouse inherits all community property and 1/3 of separate property, children inherit 2/3 of separate property

 - Spouse and parents but no children: spouse inherits all community property, spouse and parents each inherit 1/2 of separate property

 If the decedent dies without living kin or heirs of any kind, the decedent’s property escheats to the state.
-Thus, in order to make sure your estate is distributed in a way you are happy with, it is critical that you consult with a San Francisco estate planning attorney.
+Thus, in order to make sure your estate is distributed in a way you are happy with, it is critical that you consult with a San Francisco planning law firm.

-Contact a San Francisco Estate Planning Lawyer to Learn More
+Contact a San Francisco Planning Law Firm to Learn More

 For more information about creating an estate plan that’s right for you, please contact a San Francisco estate planning lawyer at Evans Law Firm by filling out our online form or calling us at 415-441-8669.